All You Need To Know Before Your Winter Trip To Tromsø, Norway

 Mon – Fri 15 – 21

-T-Tapas might be the best tapas in town.
-However, if you don’t fancy anything from the sea, you would be left with a slightly smaller selection.
+Tromsø Tapas might be the best tapas in town.
+However, you would be left with a slightly smaller selection if you don’t fancy anything from the sea.
 Still, there would be plenty to choose from.
-T-Tapas has a cozy and mediterainian atmosphere and the food is delicious and service great!
+Tromsø Tapas has a cozy and Mediterranean atmosphere, and the food is delicious and service great!

 👉 BOOK YOUR TABLE AT TROMSØ TAPAS